Bringing art closer to home

 From ceramic sculptures to mixed media installations, the works are embedded among the self-designed pieces of furniture, aged wood floors and the stunning 1940s architecture of the prominent house, situated on the corner of Devonshire and Grange roads.
 Guests will also enjoy a spread by luxe caterer Elsa & Co.

-“Both my husband and I are in the artistic fields and we know a lot of artists, writers and designers,” said Mrs Montgonmery.
+“Both my husband and I are in the artistic fields and we know a lot of artists, writers and designers,” said Mrs Montgomery.

 “We are always looking for new and emerging artists from multiple disciplines so determining the five artists was an enjoyable process for us over several dinners and a few bottles of wine.”